Home

 FIPS 140-3 summary

-In moving from FIPS 140-2 to FIPS 140-3, NIST has updated the standard to reflect changes in technology and has introduced a fifth security level.
+In moving from FIPS 140-2 to FIPS 140-3, the CMVP has updated the standard to reflect changes in technology since the publication of FIPS 140-2.

 Reference to Common Criteria and requirements for the use of Common Criteria certified operating systems has been dropped from the requirements and there is more emphasis on audit requirements through the operational environment requirements.